Hope and Horizon Units are our child and adolescent mental health service (CAMHS) in-patient facilities, situated within Fairfield Hospital in Bury.

 The units have been designed with these young people in mind and have been extensively refurbished to ensure that they are of the highest standard, so young people receive expert care and treatment in a safe, therapeutic environment.

-Click the links to read more and for contact details:
+Click the circles below to read more and for contact details:

 The Woodland Retreat provides a unique place for young people to relax and learn, as part of the team’s therapeutic approach.